Feedback + Dark Templar defense vs Zerg l StarCraft 2: Legacy of the Void l Crank – StarCraft eSports

 Starcraft Units – Larve

 The creatures that come closest to the original Insectoids are the Zerg Larvae.
-Though their size and toughness have been vastly improved by Xel’Naga experimentation, they still possess the two traits that first fascinated their former masters: genetic diversity and psychic sensitivity.
+Though their size and toughness have been vastly improved by Xel’Naga experimentation, they still possess the two traits that fascinated their former masters: genetic diversity and psychic sensitivity.

 Starcraft Missions – Evolution of Zerglings